 4. Sinéad Ní Argáin: Sinéad is a 2016 Quercus Creative and Performing Arts' Scholar.
 Coming from Coláiste an Phiarsaigh, Glanmire, Sinéad is now studying Mathematical Sciences in the College of Science, Engineering and Food Science.
 Sinéad received the Quercus Scholarship because of her many musical accomplishments, including three Diplomas from Trinity College London in Piano, Clarinet and Violin.
 Sinéad was also awarded the 'Most Distinguished Student' in the Department of Keyboard Studies, Senior Cycle in Cork School of Music.
 Living and breathing musicality, Sinéad constantly challenges herself by entering as many musical competions as possible.
 Sinéad also received a 2016 Quercus Entrance Scholarship due to her excellent leaving cert results.

-5. Cathal O'Hanlon: Cathal is a 2016 Quercus Sports' Scholar studying for a BA in Arts in the College of Arts, Celtic Studies and Social Sciences.
+5. Cathal O'Hanlon: Cathal is a 2016 Quercus Sports' Scholar and he studied for a BA in Arts in the College of Arts, Celtic Studies and Social Sciences.
 A native of Cobh, Cathal attended Coláiste Muire before starting at UCC.
 Cathal was awarded a Quercus Sports' Scholarship because of his achievements in soccer.
 Cathal has played as goalkeeper on the Republic of Ireland International U15's, U16s and U19s soccer squad.
 He also completed a two year scholarship at Charlton Athletic Football Club and played for Cork City U19's, and trained with the Cork City senior squad.
-He currently guards the net of the UCC senior soccer team.
+He also guarded the net of the UCC senior soccer team.

 6. Ronan Byrne: Ronan is a 2016 Quercus Sports' Scholar.
 He is studying Nutritional Science in the College of Science, Engineering and Food Science.
 Ronan, a former student of Douglas Community School, was awarded the Quercus Scholarship based on his achievements in rowing.
 Ronan previously won gold in the men's junior doubles and quads.
-Last August, he finished eight overall in the men's doubles at the Rotterdam World Championships and he is currently training to qualify for the 2017 World Championships in Plovdiv, Bulgaria.
+In the Autumn of 2019 Ronan and his partner, Philip Doyle, won Silver in the Men's Double Sculls event at the Rowing World Championships, and Ronan then went on to win Gold in the Men's Single Sculls at the European U23s Rowing Championships.
 Ronan spends the bulk of his time training on the Marina and intends to make Tokyo 2020 his first Olympic games.